As executions decline in Texas, a small-town prosecutor decides whether to seek the death penalty.

 “Justice is not done by one person,” he concluded.
 “It is done by a community acting in concert and with a sense of trust in one another and in the system.
 The prosecutor does not DO justice—that’s not the duty—it’s a prosecutor’s mandate to see that it IS done.

 “I cannot tell you what will happen in these cases.
-But I can tell you I believe that the decision not to seek the death penalty will lead to a just result.”If you like what you just read, click HERE to donate now.
+But I can tell you I believe that the decision not to seek the death penalty will lead to a just result.”To support journalism like this, donate to the Texas Observer.